 \section{Introduction}

 Dividend discount models (DDMs), first introduced by \citeA{Williams38}, are common methods for equity valuation.
 The basic idea is that the market value of the equity of a firm is equal to the present value of a sum of a dividend paid by the firm and the price of the firm, which correspond to the next period.
 The same idea can be used to value the liabilities of the firm.
 As the outcome of DDMs depends crucially on dividend payment forecasts, most research in the last few decades has been around the proper estimations of dividend development.
 Also, parameter estimation of DDMs is a challenging task.
 Recently, \citeA{Battulga22a} introduced parameter estimation methods for practically popular DDMs.
-An interesting review of some existing DDMs that include deterministic and stochastic models can be found in \citeA{dAmico20a}.
+To estimate parameters of the required rate of return, \citeA{Battulga23b} used the maximum likelihood method and Kalman filtering.
+Reviews of some existing DDMs that include deterministic and stochastic models can be found in \citeA{dAmico20a} and \citeA{Battulga22a}.

-Existing stochastic DDMs have one common disadvantage: If dividend and debt payments have chances to take negative values, then the market values the firm's equity and liability can take negative values with a positive probability, which is the undesirable property for the market values.
+Existing stochastic DDMs have one common disadvantage: If dividend payments have chances to take negative values, then stock price of a firm can take negative values with a positive probability, which is an undesirable property for the stock price.
 A log version of the stochastic DDM, which is called by dynamic Gordon growth model was introduced by \citeA{Campbell88}, who derived a connection between log price, log dividend, and log return by approximation.
 Since their model is in a log framework, the stock price and dividend get positive values.
-For private companies, using the log private company valuation model, based on the dynamic Gordon growth model, \citeA{Battulga23c} developed closed--form pricing and hedging formulas for the European options and equity--linked life insurance products and valuation formula.
-In this paper, to obtain pricing and hedging formulas of some options and equity--linked life insurance products for public companies, by modeling dividend payments and spot interest rates, we will augment the dynamic Gordon growth model.
+For private companies, using the log private company valuation model, based on the dynamic Gordon growth model, \citeA{Battulga24c} developed closed--form pricing and hedging formulas for the European options and equity--linked life insurance products and valuation formula.
+In this paper, to obtain pricing and hedging formulas of European options and equity--linked life insurance products for public companies, we will augment the dynamic Gordon growth model by modeling dividend payments and spot interest rate.